initialzero/domain-sample-application/README.md

-# domain-sample-application
-Sample application for demonstration Domain API Integration tests for Rest Client for JasperReports Server
+# Sample application for demonstration Domain API
 ===========================================================

 The application demonstrates functionality of doamin designer of JasperReports servers.
 Also it shows how to use schema of domain.